-- The driveway must be constructed using exposed aggregate concrete - 9.
+- 8. The driveway must be constructed using exposed aggregate concrete, colour-through concrete, slate or natural stone pavers. - 9.
 The driveway must achieve a matt (non shiny or reflective) finish. - The driveway colour must be muted and must complement the primary colour of the house. - Plain (uncoloured) concrete or bright coloured driveways are not permitted.